 SMEs in Indonesia are very diverse, with thousands of different types of businesses, such as the food and beverage industry, crafts, fashion, information technology, and professional services.
-According to data from the Indonesian Ministry of Cooperatives and SMEs, in 2020, there were approximately 64.2 million businesses, but this number includes non-SMEs.
-Up-to-date data on the exact number of SMEs in Indonesia are needed.
-As business types might potentially affect the results, we choose one homogenous type that contributes significantly to the country's economic growth.
+According to data from the Indonesian Ministry of Cooperatives and SMEs, there were approximately 64.2 million businesses in 2020, including non-SMEs.
+Up-to-date data on the exact number of SMEs in Indonesia are not accessible.
+As business types might affect the results, we choose one homogenous type that contributes significantly to the country's economic growth.